sbelectronics/ps2-tandy/README.md

 These are checked in.
 Note that the 0.3 design has not been fabricated.
 It's functionally identical to the 0.1 design that I built in the youtube video, but with obsolete (and occasionally misleading) components removed.
 I recommend you build the 0.3 design, not the 0.1 design.

+Board revisions:

+* 0.1 - design used in the video
+* 0.3 - a few small issues with silkscreen.
+Published to github but not produced.
+* 0.4 - fixed the silkscreen issues in 0.3; sent this one off to jlcpcb as second prototype (misnamed it as 0.3)

 ### Attribution:

 * PS/2 Keyboard Library